jkyuusai/grouptext/README.md

 *Sometimes during peak usage times, Meteor's hosting can be a little unresponive.
 If Meteor reports that the site is unavailable, try refreshing the page.*

 Please see the issue tracker for planned features/known issues.

+NOTE: The demo linked to here is a pre-Meteor 1.0 version since some functionality was broken during the transition to Meteor 1.0.